Beneficial parasitoids that can be an effective part of an organic integrated pest management (IPM) system are braconid wasps.

 - Sweet alyssum

-- Dill (also attract their prey)
+- Dill (which also attracts their prey)

 Small florets of flowers, carrot tops, and herbs also provide energy sources for the insects.